Rostislaved/the-payroll-system/README.md

 Tests have not been implemented

 TODO:
-1.Tests for PayTransaction
+1. Tests for PayTransaction
 2. implement parsing for other transactions in TestParserTransactionSource (now only addEmployee)